seL4/sel4-tutorials/tutorials/camkes-vm-linux/camkes-vm-linux.md

 DefineLinuxModule(${CMAKE_CURRENT_LIST_DIR}/poke poke-module poke-target KERNEL_DIR ${LINUX_KERNEL_DIR})
 /*-- endfilter -*/
 ```
-Update the vm `CMakeLists.txt` file to declare the new poke module as an
+Update the VM `CMakeLists.txt` file to declare the new poke module as an
 external project and add it to the overlay.

 At the top of the file include our linux helpers, add the following: